Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 View from the top

-I can never forget the day I became the CEO, I could feel the pride in my Mother’s voice when I informed her that I have been elected as the CEO of KPMG India.
+I can never forget the day I became the CEO, I could feel the pride in my Mother’s voice when I informed her that I had been elected as the CEO of KPMG India.

 As a CEO the challenge you face is that every single issue from big to small comes to your table and you have to deal with them.
-In addition, you need to take accountability for the decisions you take.
+In addition, you need to take accountability for the decisions you make.

-It is very lonely at the top and one’s mind is working 24*7 thinking about coming up with innovative and out of box ideas to steer the Firm to a new height.
+It is very lonely at the top and one’s mind is working 24*7 thinking about coming up with innovative and out of box ideas to steer the firm to a new height.
 I would say – enjoy it but don’t get attached to it because one day it will go away.

 Failures and Challenges